lgsvl/TrafficCone/README.md

 1) Clone the repo into Assets/External/Controllables/TrafficCone inside of your Simulator Unity Project

-2) Build the Controllable Plugin for use with the Simulator, navigate to the `Simulator -> Build Controllables` Unity Editor menu item.
+2) Build the Controllable Plugin for use with the Simulator, navigate to the `Simulator -> Build...` Unity Editor menu item.
 Select TrafficCone controllable and build.
 Output bundle will be in AssetBundles/Controllables folder in root of Simulator Unity Project

 3) Simulator will load, at runtime, all custom Controllable Plugin bundles in AssetBundles/Controllables directory